Rolling for Wellness: The Key Differences Between Recreational and Therapeutic Dungeons & Dragons

 Outcomes

-• Therapeutic groups use D&D as a tool for achieving specific mental health or personal growth goals.
+Objectives: Recreational groups focus on fun, creative storytelling, and social connection.
+Therapeutic groups use the game as a structured tool for achieving specific mental health or personal growth goals.

-• Therapeutic facilitators are trained mental health professionals who use the game strategically for therapeutic outcomes.
+Leadership: Recreational DMs are typically enthusiastic peers who love the game.
+Therapeutic facilitators are trained mental health professionals who use the game strategically within a clinical framework.

-• Recreational sessions are flexible and guided by player preference.
+Structure: Recreational sessions are flexible and shaped by player preference.
+Therapeutic sessions are goal-oriented and structured around client needs.

-• Therapeutic D&D fosters personal growth, emotional regulation, and improved mental health.
+Outcomes: Recreational D&D offers fun, relaxation, and stronger social bonds.
+Therapeutic D&D fosters personal growth, emotional regulation, skill-building, and improved mental health.

 Comments